bespoyasov/refactor-like-a-superhero/manuscript-en/06-names.md

 ### Option for Naming Functions

-When it comes to functions, the A/HC/LC pattern helps to maneuver between “too short” and “too long” names.[^ahclc] This pattern suggests combining the action, its subject, and its object:
+Regarding functions, the A/HC/LC pattern helps maneuver between “too short” and “too long” names.[^ahclc] This pattern suggests combining the action, its subject, and its object:

 ```
 prefix? + action (A) + high context (HC) + low context?
 (LC)
 ```

-It can be used as a reference or starting point for naming functions.
-It's not always possible to follow the pattern so we can deviate from it and change the name if needed.
+We can use it as a reference or starting point for naming functions.
+It's not always possible to follow the pattern, so we can deviate from it and change the name if needed.

 ## Different Entities with Identical Names

-During refactoring, we should also pay attention to the feeling of “confusion”.
+During refactoring, we should also consider the feeling of “confusion.”
 It can occur when different entities in the code have identical names.

 When reading, we mostly rely on the names of classes, functions, and variables to understand the meaning of the code.
-If the name doesn't correlate with a variable 1 to 1, we have to figure out its meaning on the fly every time.
-To do this, we have to remember a lot of “meta-information” about variables.
-This makes code harder to read.
+If the name doesn't correlate with a variable 1 to 1, we must figure out its meaning on the fly every time.
+To do this, we must remember a lot of “meta-information” about variables.
+It makes code harder to read.

 | By the way 🎫                                                                                                                                                                |
 | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |